Cape & Cowl: Structure and inventory

 Cape & Cowl is a physical business, situated within a large L-shaped plaza in the centre of Sackville, while retaining an online website with a limited list of its available stock, as well.
 The physical location is known for its youth safe space located in the public storefront, which features sofas, a television set, video games, books, and resources for youth and community members seeking help and support.

-The shop's inventory consists largely of commercial mass-produced products, although it also sells self-published and vanity press books, independent zines, independent art, locally-made toys, jewellery, pinback buttons, patriotic flags, hair accessories and other locally produced things.
+The shop's inventory consists largely of commercial mass-produced products, although it also sells self-published and vanity press books, independent zines, independent art, locally made toys, jewellery, pinback buttons, patriotic flags, hair accessories and other locally produced things.
 Cape & Cowl also specializes in pride-based content, including pinback buttons, flags, queer and gay literature, asexuality awareness material, trans awareness material, education pamphlets and pride parade t-shirts.
 The shop also has a large amount of items categorized as "vintage", mainly VHS tapes, fantasy genre fiction and Beanie Babies.

 Cultural impact

 Cape & Cowl had initially been regarded as an independent comic book shop business with little community or public notability.
 Since its original opening, the shop has become regarded as a community support space in Sackville, well-known for its various projects and undertakings.
 Jay Aaron Roy works with Autism Nova Scotia to keep his shop sensory friendly and provide resources for autistic patrons, having focused on more independent autism resources rather than resources from international autism research organizations like Autism Speaks.
 This includes hosted events such as storytelling sessions and Dungeons & Dragons clubs.
 The shop's LGBTQ+ drop-in centre and safe space is known in the community for its interventions and resources, and was inspired, according to Roy in a CTV News interview, by the realization that his childhood upbringing included bullying from peers with his own mother's small business serving as a safe place for him.
 Additionally, Roy's decision to sell self-published books has allowed a number of authors to be discovered, most notably in the case of Chelee Cromwell's Newbia book series.
-Cape & Cowl has been endorsed by a number of notable public figures, including Elliot Page, who had come out as transgender in 2020 and was in turn invited to visit the comic book shop.
-Other local public figures who have endorsed and publicly supported Cape & Cowl include DisabilityX organizer Paul Vienneau, author and critic Rebecca Maye Holiday, and comic book artist Darwyn Cooke.
+Cape & Cowl has been endorsed by a number of notable public figures, including DisabilityX organizer Paul Vienneau and comic book artist Darwyn Cooke.
+Nova Scotia-born actor Elliot Page, who had come out as transgender in 2020, was invited to visit the comic book shop by Jay Aaron Roy.